In this article

 1.3 Capture Round-Trip Latency

-Portals rate‑limit bulk uploads.
-Ariba throttles at 150 docs per minute per supplier network ID; Coupa applies dynamic backoff during peak hours.
+Portals rate-limit bulk uploads.
+Ariba throttles bulk submissions per supplier network ID; Coupa applies dynamic backoff during peak hours.
 Measure how long the portal takes to acknowledge each submission.
-If latency spikes, route traffic through staggered micro‑batches.
-Without instrumentation you’re blind to bottlenecks.
+If latency spikes, route traffic through staggered micro-batches.
+Without instrumentation you are blind to bottlenecks.

-Deliverable: A Grafana board charting successes, rejections, and median latency per portal.
-Even before automation, this transparency pays off: you’ll spot which buyers silently changed schemas last month.
+Deliverable: a dashboard charting successes, rejections, and median latency per portal.
+Even before automation, this transparency pays off: you will spot which buyers silently changed schemas last month.

 2.1 Abstract the Contract